hbctraining/variant_analysis/lessons/03_sequence_alignment_theory.md

 * **Header** section
   * This section contains various bits of information pertinent to the file.
 Some examples include: sequence information (`@SQ`), read groups (`@RG`), history of programs/tools (`@PG`) used to make the SAM file.
 * **Alignment** section
-  * Stores alignment data for reads that have attempted to be aligned.
+  * Stores alignment data for reads that have attempted to be aligned
   * Each row correponds to a single read
-  * Columns/fields are separated by the tab delimiter of information are briefly described in the image below.
+  * Columns/fields are separated by the tab-delimiter and information on each column/field is briefly described in the image below.

 <p align="center">
 <img src="../img/sam_format_annotated.jpg" width="700">